-13.9 TIA Portal - VIPA-Include library Overview The VIPA specific blocks can be found in the "Service" area of www.vipa.com as library download file at Downloads > VIPA LIB.
-The library is available as packed zip file for the corresponding TIA Portal version.
-As soon as you want to use VIPA specific blocks you have to import them into your project.
-Execute the following steps: Load an unzip the file ...
-TIA\Vxx.zip (note TIA Portal version) \ Open library and transfer blocks into the project Start your un-zip application with a double click on the file TIA\Vxx.zip and copy all the Unzip ...TIA\Vxx.zip files and folders in a work directory for the Siemens TIA Portal.
-Open library and transfer 1.
-Start the Siemens TIA Portal with your project. blocks into the project 2.
-Switch to the Project view.
-3. Choose "Libraries" from the task cards on the right side.
-4. Click at "Global libraries".
-5. Click at "Open global libraries".
-6. Navigate to your directory and load the file ...
-TIA.alxx.
+13.9 TIA Portal - Include Controls Library

+The product specific blocks can be found at www.yaskawa.eu.com in the 'Download Center' under 'Controls Library' as library download file.

+- The library is available as packed zip file for the corresponding TIA Portal version. - As soon as you want to use product specific blocks you have to import them into your project.

+Execute the following steps:

+- Load an unzip the file ...TIA_Vxx.zip (note TIA Portal version) - Open library and transfer blocks into the project

+Unzip ...TIA_Vxx.zip Start your un-zip application with a double click on the file TIA_Vxx.zip and copy all the files and folders in a work directory for the Siemens TIA Portal.

+Open library and transfer blocks into the project

+- 1. Start the Siemens TIA Portal with your project. - 2.
+Switch to the Project view. - 3.
+Choose "Libraries" from the task cards on the right side. - 4.
+Click at "Global libraries". - 5.
+Click at "Open global libraries". - 6.
+Navigate to your directory and load the file ...TIA.alxx.
-TIA

-Menu 300 4 X 10 6 X 10 4 C 1 4
+Menu

 Projekt tree Project Libraries Tasks

 PLC Project library

-Device configuration Program blocks Online & diag Global library Global library Global library Tipes Master copies Master copies Libraries
+Device configuration Program blocks Online & diag Global library Global Library Global Library UIPA_TIA Types Libraries

-3 AI_OSZI CP341S

-Parts (Global lib
+3 Master copies AI_OSZI CP341S Parts (Global lib

 7. Copy the necessary blocks from the library into the "Program blocks" of the Project tree of your project.
-Now you have access to the VIPA specific blocks via your user application.
+Now you have access to the product specific blocks via your user application.